didiiinnn/sas01-kel5-laprak/SAS Praktikum 1/Laporan Praktikum Modul 1.md

 ### Soal 8.
 Menyiapkan analisa untuk diserahkan ke CTO
- - mengapa untuk kebutuhan php5.6 tidak bisa menggunakan ubuntu 16.04, sehingga perlu diganti os ke debian 9?
+- why for php5.6 needs can't use ubuntu 16.04, so it needs to be changed to debian 9 os?
-    - Karena Ubuntu 16.04 xenial sudah mencapai akhir versi dan tidak support untuk php 5.6 pada bulan april tahun 2021
+    - Because Ubuntu 16.04 xenial has reached the end of version and does not support php 5.6 in april 2021
-- kenapa harus menggunakan virtualisasi LXC pada skema website yang akan didevelop?
+- why use LXC virtualization on the website schema to be developed?
-    - Menggunakan virtualisasi LXC memudahkan untuk membuat server karena skema pada website menggunakan sistem linux yang berbeda-beda.
+    - Using LXC virtualization makes it easy to create servers because the schema on the website uses different linux systems.
-- apa yang dimaksud dengan proxy server? kenapa vm.local bisa kita anggap sebagai proxy server?
+- what is a proxy server? why can we think of vm.local as a proxy server?
-    - Server proxy adalah sebuah komputer server atau program komputer yang dapat bertindak sebagai komputer lainnya untuk melakukan request terhadap content dari Internet atau intranet.
-Pada umumnya proxy server digunakan untuk mengamankan jaringan komputer pribadi yang terhubung dengan jaringan publik.
-Jadi, dari proxy server tersebut maka biasanya server diletakkan di antara aplikasi server dengan aplikasi client, dimana aplikasi client berupa web browser, client FTP dan lainnya sedangkan aplikasi server berupa server FTP dan web server.
+    - A proxy server is a computer server or computer program that can act as another computer to request content from the Internet or intranet.
+In general, proxy servers are used to secure private computer networks connected to public networks.
+So, from the proxy server, the server is usually placed between the application server and the client application, where the client application is a web browser, FTP client and others, while the server application is an FTP server and web server.
-    - Vm.local sebagai server proxy dan halaman arahan web.
-Artinya vm.local jembatan untuk menghubungkan internet.
+    - Vm.local as proxy server and web landing page.
+It means vm.local bridge to connect internet.